ElectronSutra/venture/pages/the-realm/immaculates/immaculate-dragons.md

 Eventually, Hesiesh took up hermitage in a hidden cave.
 There, he meditated on virtue for many years.
 In the darkness of the cave, his mind was freed from the blinding Anathema light and he was able to achieve true wisdom.
-Hesiesh wrote thousands of pages of text on the walls in ash.
+Hesiesh wrote thousands of verses of wisdom on the walls in ash.
 He survived off of the water dripping from the stalactites and what stray whisps of grain flew into the cave.
 He is even said to have taken a breath only once every day and twice every night.